Human Rights Watch asks Dubai’s ruler about runaway daughter

 - Fact check: President Trump has made 3,001 false or misleading claims so far

 Dubai has declined to comment publicly about Sheikha Latifa since The Associated Press reported in April on her disappearance .
+The government’s Dubai Media Office offered no immediate comment Saturday.

+“UAE authorities should immediately reveal the whereabouts of Sheikha Latifa, confirm her status and allow her contact with the outside world,” said Sarah Leah Whitson, Human Rights Watch’s Middle East director.